Income tax in Canada: Integration of corporate and personal income taxes

 In Canada, corporate income is subject to corporate income tax and, on distribution as dividends to individuals, personal income tax.
 To avoid this "double taxation" of the same income, the personal income tax system, through the gross-up and dividend tax credit (DTC) mechanisms, provides recognition for corporate taxes, based notional federal-provincial corporate tax rates, to taxable individuals resident in Canada who receive dividends from Canadian corporations.

-A dividend from a small business ("Canadian-controlled private corporation") is grossed-up by 17 per cent, meaning that the shareholder includes 117 per cent of the dividend amount in income, to reflect the pre-tax income of the small business out of which it has paid the dividend.
+A dividend from a small business ("Canadian-controlled private corporation") is grossed-up by 17%, meaning that the shareholder includes 117% of the dividend amount in income, to reflect the pre-tax income of the small business out of which it has paid the dividend.
 This income is taxed at the shareholder's personal income tax rate, but a part of the tax is offset by a 10.5217% dividend tax credit (for 2017) to reflect the federal tax paid at the corporate level.
 There are also provincial dividend tax credits at different rates in different provinces.

 For dividends from other Canadian corporations, i.e., "eligible dividends", the gross-up is 38% and the dividend tax credit is 15.0198% (for 2017), reflecting the higher corporate income tax rate paid by larger corporations.
 Provincial and territorial governments also provide dividend tax credits to reflect provincial/territorial corporate income tax.